ferrous-systems/wasm-training-2022/book/src/preparations.md

 # Preparations

-This chapter contains informations about the course material and an installation guide.
+This chapter contains information about the course material and an installation guide.

 ## Workshop Materials